 Slightly farther north, Placitas offers sites with more land, bigger homes and continuity of architectural style (Pueblo and Territorial designs are the most relevant).
 Founded in 1745, the area was initially a large tract of land divided among 21 families, many of whose descendants still live in the area.
 Today, Placitas is a quiet, low density residential community offering spectacular views day or night.

 Minutes away from Albuquerque off South I-25 are the townships of Bosque Farms & Los Lunas.
-For those who want to leave the hustle-bustle of the city behind and savor a more simple way of life, these two communities are hard to match.
+For those who want to leave the hustle-bustle of the city behind and savor a simpler way of life, these two communities are hard to match.
 Small “Mom and Pop” businesses in the area provide basic necessities.
 One of the area’s historic landmarks, The Luna Mansion, has been restored into an elegant restaurant.

 Through Tijeras (Spanish for “scissors”) Canyon on the east side of the Sandias are several small communities, including Cedar Crest, Sandia Park & Sandia Knolls.
 All are quiet places inhabited by those seeking a more rural environment and who prefer living along the rugged mountains high in the pinons and pines.